In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Wisława Szymborska (1923-2012) was a Nobel Prize-winning Polish poet, but she was also an occasional artist.
-Her main medium was quirky cut-and-paste postcards (or wyklejanki) that she would create once a year and send to family and friends.
+Her main medium was quirky cut-and-paste postcards (in Polish wyklejanki) that she would create once a year and send to family and friends.

-Symborska started making her cut-and-paste postcards in the late 1960s.
-She claimed that her motivation was the simple fact that she couldn’t find any nice postcards to buy, but this seems unlikely.
+Szymborska started making her cut-and-paste postcards in the late 1960s.
+She claimed that her motivation was a simple fact that she couldn’t find any nice postcards to buy, but this seems unlikely.
 On the contrary, she must have spent a lot of time and effort creating the perfect design for each of her intended recipients.
-Only select people – those she believed would really appreciate them – received Szymborska’s cut-and-paste postcards in the mail.
+Only select people – those she believed would really appreciate them – received Szymborska’s postcards in the mail.

-Many commentators have linked themes in Wisława Szymborska’s cut-and-paste postcards to those in her poems and noted the collage-like nature of some of her poems.
-There’s a strong element of kitch to her postcards, and commentators have also suggested that Symborska turned to postcards to express ideas that didn’t easily fit into the more serious poetry that she was admired for.
+Many have linked themes in Wisława Szymborska’s cut-and-paste postcards with those appearing in her poems and highlighted how some of her texts are similar to collages.
+There’s a strong element of kitsch to her postcards, and it has also been suggested that Szymborska turned to postcards to express ideas that didn’t easily fit with the more serious poetry that she was admired and known for.

-To learn more about Wisława Szymborska, visit the Fundacja Wisławy Szymborskiej online.
-Many thanks to the Fundacja and MOCAK for their assistance on this article.
+To learn more about the poet and artist, visit The Wislawa Szymborska Foundation online.
+Many thanks to the Foundation and MOCAK for their assistance on this article.